What is EliteStealer?

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.

 Ades, Sn0wsLogger, Alfonso, and Hunter are some examples of information-stealing malicious programs.
-Malware can have a broad range of heinous functionalities, and these functions can be in different combinations.
+Malware can have a broad range of dangerous functionalities, and these functions can be in different combinations.

-Regardless of how malicious software operates, its sole goal is to generate revenue at victims' expense.
+Regardless of how malicious software operates, its sole purpose is to generate revenue at victims' expense.

 How did EliteStealer infiltrate my computer?